statistico/statistico-odds-warehouse/README.md

 - Docker Compose

 ## Applications
-This service provides two application:
+This service is built using Golang 1.17 and provides two applications:

 - gRPC
 - Queue